 Manufacturers create a carpet with several chemical ingredients that contain volatile organic compounds (VOCs).
 Even though the smell may bother some people with medical conditions — such as those with asthma and respiratory illnesses — most people only consider it annoying.
-If you have asthma or other medical conditions, VOCs can sometimes make you nauseous or dizzy, and they can irritate your throat, eyes and nose.
+If you have asthma or other medical conditions, VOCs can sometimes make you nauseous or dizzy and irritate your throat, eyes and nose.

 The following components of your carpeting have VOCs in them:

-- The carpet fibers: The carpet’s releasing of VOCs is called carpet off-gassing.
+The carpet’s release of VOCs is called carpet off-gassing.
 Even though these compounds can be dangerous, your flooring doesn’t produce enough to harm you.
 The Carpet and Rug Institute says that carpeting is one of the lowest emitters of VOCs in your house.
 If you haven’t had it installed yet, ask your flooring specialist about low-VOC or VOC-free carpet materials.

-- The foam padding: The foam under the carpeting also can produce a smell, especially right after the specialist installs it.
+The foam under the carpeting can also produce a smell, especially right after the specialist installs it.
 If you haven’t installed your carpet yet, you can ask your flooring specialist if they offer padding with low-VOC or VOC-free materials.

 10 Ways to Get Rid of New Carpet Smell